ckexun/Taiwan_Housing_Rent_Crawler/README.md

-# Taiwan Housing Rent Crawler
+# Taiwan Housing Rent Dashboard
 >Update time: 2025-08-13

 An integrated housing rental data crawler for Taiwan, combining the private platform Rakuya (樂屋網) and the official Ministry of the Interior (MOI) Real Estate Transaction API to collect and analyze daily market data.